 - engages in prohibited conduct while participating in off-campus activities sponsored by the university or the System, including field trips, internships, rotations or clinical assignments.

-- attempts, aids, abets, conspires, hires or is an accessory to any conduct prohibited by Chapter 49, or
+- attempts, aids, abets, conspires, hires or is an accessory to any conduct prohibited by UTDSP5003, or

 - otherwise engages in conduct that is inappropriate for members of an academic institution (such conduct includes but is not limited to pranks, throwing food at persons or property, public nudity and harassing phone calls).

 - In the case of disruptive activity on the campus of the university, neither the president nor any officer in the office of the chancellor, nor any representative of any of them, shall negotiate with any person or persons so engaged.
 When such a situation arises, the president, or the office of the chancellor, or any representative of any of them, shall take immediate action to utilize all lawful measures to halt and eliminate any and all such disruptive activities that come to their attention, and the dean may initiate disciplinary proceedings under Subchapter C.

 Section 49.38: Sexual Assault